.

 • Utilize a two-point verification protocol requiring staff to verify patient data with two distinct data points (examples: name and date of birth).

-• Implement a robust and automated specimen tracking system to follow each specimen (and its derivatives) through every processing stage.
+• Implement a robust and automated sample tracking system to follow each specimen (and its derivatives) through every processing stage.

 • Utilize lab pathology software that triggers alerts when discrepancies or mismatches in patient data and specimen IDs are discovered.

-• Perform random audits and quality checks to make sure specimen tracking protocols are being followed.
+• Conduct random audits and quality checks to make sure sample tracking protocols are being followed.

 • Establish Standard Operating Procedures (SOPs) that clearly outline the specimen handling and identification processes.

-• Develop a positive work environment that encourages the reporting of any mistakes and treats miscues or near misses as a learning opportunity.
+• Develop a positive work environment that encourages the reporting of all mistakes and treats miscues or near misses as a learning opportunity.

-• Encourage regular communication and feedback loops within the team to share knowledge and make improvements.
+• Encourage regular communication and feedback loops within the team to share knowledge and improvements.

 Mislabeling

 This simple and preventable mistake at the preanalytical stage can lead to delayed treatment and dire consequences.
-Like data transcription errors, mislabeling can largely be prevented by using a medical laboratory information system that supports barcode labels and the assignment of unique IDs for every specimen.
+Like data transcription errors, mislabeling can be prevented by using a medical laboratory information system that supports barcode labels and assigns unique IDs for every specimen.

 Prevention Strategies for Mislabeling